packagecontrol/st_package_reviewer/README.md

 ## Usage

 ```
-$ python -m package_reviewer --help
-usage: python -m package_reviewer [-h] [--clip] [--repo-only] [-v] [--debug]
+usage: python -m package_reviewer [-h] [-i] [--clip] [--repo-only] [-v]
+                                  [--debug]
-                                  path_or_URL [path_or_URL ...]
+                                  [path_or_URL [path_or_URL ...]]

 Check a Sublime Text package for common errors.

 positional arguments:
-  path_or_URL    URL to the repository or path to the package to be checked.
+  path_or_URL        URL to the repository or path to the package to be
+                     checked.

 optional arguments:
   -h, --help         show this help message and exit
+  -i, --interactive  Start interactive mode. '-i' and 'nargs' are exclusive.
   --clip             Copy report to clipboard.
   --repo-only        Do not check the package itself and only its repository.
   -v, --verbose      Increase verbosity.
   --debug            Enter pdb on excpetions.
 Implies --verbose.
 ```

 For how to resolve failures or warnings